 Centering prayer is a practice that begins and sustains that possibility of allowing our spiritual heart to flourish through daily meditation practice of letting go of thoughts.
 This is based on the teachings of Thomas Keating and Cynthia Bourgeault.
 Our time together includes a short reading, chanting and 20 minutes of silence in which we practice Centering Prayer together.
 Anyone is welcome to join us and instruction in Centering Prayer is provided as needed.

-For ongoing learning we meet on monthly occasions throughout the year to read and discuss a book that leads us further in our practice of the Contemplative Wisdom Way of Being.
+For ongoing learning, we meet on monthly occasions after group practice of centering prayer throughout the year to read and discuss a book that leads us further in our practice of the Contemplative Wisdom Way of Being.

 WISDOM RETREAT DAYS: Practice of Heart, Body and Mind together

 As scheduled, two to three times a year.